 Private mortgage insurance is a monthly fee that lenders charge borrowers who put down less than 20% of the value of the home.
 The costs typically amount to between .3 and 1.5% of the original loan amount each year.

-Your credit score gives a lender a quick way to determine how healthy your credit position is at the moment in time.
+Your credit score gives a lender a quick way to determine how healthy your credit is.
 A credit score is calculated by one of the three credit reporting agencies, Experian, Equifax, and TransUnion, by analyzing your credit data.
 Along with your payment history, the analysis focuses on information regarding your:

 - Types of credit and length of credit history